syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeMap/Getting-Started.md

 ## Adding SfTreeMap reference

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders.
+After installing Essential Studio® for Xamarin, you can find all the required assemblies in the installation folders.

 {Syncfusion Installed location} \Essential Studio\17.2.0.28\lib